Gobipteryx: Description

-Vertebral Column

 The vertebral column consists of at least 19 presacral vertebrae, the last six of these being dorsals.
 The neural spines of the twelfth and thirteenth vertebrae form the nuchal blade, which represents the point of greatest elevation in the vertebral column.

-Shoulder Girdle

 The scapula contains a prominent glenoid labrum and tapers backward, ending as thin rods.
 The coracoids are slightly concave anteriorly and are separate from the scapulae dorsally.
 They also stick out from the neck on either side.
 Gobipteryx's clavicles curve in a way that is consistent with that of other birds.

-Limbs

 The humerus is posteriorly convex (a normal trait for birds) and the head is comma-shaped.
 Gobipteryx's ulna is about twice as thick as the radius.
 Metacarpals II and III have been found in embryonic fossils and are observed to be about equal size and are in close contact with each other.

 Paleobiology

 Flight

 Gobipteryx is believed to have been capable of flight.
 The scapula is long, and therefore, well suited for flight by having more area for muscle attachment.
 In addition, the forelimb of Gobipteryx is more than twice the length of the thorax, falling within the acceptable range observed in flying birds.